Modules

 Images for Custom Modules

-You might have noticed while browsing the AI Modules Gallery that the Provided Modules have stylish thumbnail images, while your own Modules all share the same pile-of-treasure image.
+You might have noticed while browsing the AI Modules Gallery that the Provided Modules have stylish thumbnail images, while custom Modules all share the same pile-of-treasure image by default.
 Thankfully there’s a way to change that!
 It’s just not officially supported in the UI, and requires use of a text editor.
 Just Notepad works fine, but Notepad++ or VS Code can make .Module files faster to browse and easier to read.
 Open your downloaded .Module file in the text editor of your choice, and scroll to the very bottom.
 There you should see a few lines which look like

 ],